 In addition to individual architectural projects, Reykjavik has embraced urban design initiatives that foster sustainability across the entire city.
 These initiatives enhance the quality of life for residents while establishing Reykjavik as a city that embodies conscious design.

-A key strategy of the plan is the densification of urban areas, prioritising development within existing urban zones rather than expanding into new ones.
+Interestingly, a key strategy of the plan is the densification of urban areas.
+As a result, the city is prioritising development within existing urban zones rather than expanding into new ones.
 This not only preserves the surrounding natural spaces but also promotes a more sustainable lifestyle by reducing reliance on cars.

-Reykjavik has made significant investments in its public transportation system, aiming to reduce carbon emissions and improve urban mobility.
-The development of Borgarlínan, a rapid bus system powered by electricity, is one of the most prominent projects.
+Reykjavik has also made significant investments in its public transportation system, aiming to reduce carbon emissions and improve urban mobility.
+One of the most prominent projects is the development of Borgarlínan, a rapid bus system powered by electricity.
 This system will both reduce traffic congestion and provide an eco-friendly alternative to private transportation.

-Additionally, the city has established an extensive network of bike lanes and encouraged the use of electric bicycles, making sustainable travel more accessible for residents.
-Pedestrian infrastructure has also been improved, with safer and more accessible streets, promoting a more active and healthy lifestyle.
+What’s more, the city has established an extensive network of bike lanes and encouraged the use of electric bicycles.
+This makes sustainable travel more accessible for residents.
+Similarly, pedestrian infrastructure has also been improved with safer and more accessible streets, promoting an active and healthy lifestyle.

 The Geothermal Energy District of Reykjavik

 Iceland is a global leader in the use of geothermal energy, and Reykjavik has maximised this natural resource to power the city sustainably.
-The city boasts one of the largest geothermal district heating systems in the world, supplying heat and hot water to the majority of homes and buildings.
+In fact, the city boasts one of the largest geothermal district heating systems in the world.
+It supplies heat and hot water to the majority of homes and buildings.

 This approach not only lowers carbon emissions but also provides a secure and dependable energy source.
-In addition, geothermal energy is used to generate electricity, making Reykjavik’s power grid one of the cleanest in the world.
+Furthermore, geothermal energy is used to generate electricity, making Reykjavik’s power grid one of the cleanest in the world.

 The Influence of Nature on Design